Forward Thinking Speaker Series

 Horowitz Theatre

-Tickets available in early September
+Tickets available on Friday, September 6

 How to perform when it matters most.
 Dr. Hayley Wickenheiser will discuss her illustrious career and provides inspiration for the next generation of athletes and sports in Canada to perform even better.